1980–81 Los Angeles Lakers season

-The 1980-81 NBA season was the Lakers' 33rd season in the NBA and the 21st season in Los Angeles.
+The 1980–81 Los Angeles Lakers season was the Lakers' 33rd season in the NBA and the 21st season in Los Angeles.
 The Lakers were attempting to become the first team since 1969 to repeat as NBA Champions.
-Despite missing Magic Johnson for 45 games due to a knee injury, the Lakers still managed an impressive 54-28 record during the regular season, and they were the #3 seed heading into the Western Conference playoffs.
+Despite missing Magic Johnson for 45 games due to a knee injury, the Lakers still managed an impressive 54–28 record during the regular season, and they were the #3 seed heading into the Western Conference playoffs.
 However, the underdog Houston Rockets eliminated the Lakers in a best-of-three first round series two games to one.

-NBA Draft
+NBA draft

-The Lakers did not have a first round pick in the 1980 Draft.
+The Lakers did not have a first-round pick in the 1980 Draft.
 Their first selection was Wayne Robinson, the 31st pick overall, but he never played a game for the Lakers.
 Future NBA Coach Butch Carter was their second selection at #37 overall.